SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 Embedding-based Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To make up to this, Embedding-based  metrics or neural evaluators such as BERTScore was created.
+To make up for this, embedding-based  metrics or neural evaluators such as BERTScore was created.
-You can find BERT score from both `Hugging Face Metrics <https://huggingface.co/metrics>`_ and `TorchMetrics <https://lightning.ai/docs/torchmetrics/stable/text/bertscore.html>`_.
+You can find BERTScore in both `Hugging Face Metrics <https://huggingface.co/metrics>`_ and `TorchMetrics <https://lightning.ai/docs/torchmetrics/stable/text/bertscore.html>`_.
+BERTScore uses pre-trained contextual embeddings from BERT and matched words in generated text and reference text using cosine similarity.

 .. code-block:: python